nus-cs2103-AY2324S2/ip/docs/README.md

 # Jinni User Guide

 ![UI Screenshot](Ui.png "UI Screenshot")
+Before using, ensure that you have installed java 11 or above
 ## Jinni is a chatbot that assists you in managing the tasks you need to do.
 She can handle 3 types of tasks:

 ### Adding todos